cassiesprague/Professional-README-Generator/README.md

-# Professional ReadMe Generator
+# E-Commerce Back End
 ![License: Apache](https://img.shields.io/badge/license-MIT-green.svg)

 ## Description
-This application allows users to generate a professional readme file with all necessary information including a functioning Table of Contents, section for a video tutorial, and a working link to their GitHub and email.
+This application allows users to manage information for a back end e-commerce website.
+This application uses the latest technologies such as Express.js API, MySQL, and Sequelize.

-My motivation for this application was an easy way to create a ReadMe file from the terminal.
-Every project has a Readme File, so with this application, users will spend less time trying to write the perfect ReadMe, and more time focusing on the project they are trying to cpmplete.
-This will save time and increase productivity.
+My motivation for building this application was to make an easy way for companies to manage their back end website to compete with other e-commerce websites.

 ## Table of Contents